< Back to History Menu | Main Menu | Site Map | Search | Contact

 acrylic on gesso ground.

-While completing a report for the MIT center he continued a studio practice experimenting with color and structure.
-His first new work following his monastic period yielded a series of small icons created with carefully constructed color relationships.
+My first new work following my monastic period yielded a series of small icons created with carefully constructed color relationships.
 Crafted with a gesso base on small panels these works were designed as portable icons with slip cases so they could be carried by their owners in the manner of ancient devotional art.

 Eikon #104, 1968-1970.